DarryanM/SEM_Group4/use-cases/use-case-12.md

-# USE CASE: 12 Produce a report on the top "N" populated cities in the world
+# USE CASE: 12 Produce a report on The top N populated Cities the World where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a *Data Analyst* I want to *produce a report on the top "N" populated cities in the world, with "N" provided*, to allow easy access to this population information.
+As a *Data Analyst* I want to *Produce a report on The top N populated Cities in the World where N is provided by the user* so that I can *to allow easy access to this population information.*

 ### Scope